 Deploy MySQL in 5 minutes

-This guide walks you through deploying your first MySQL database on Hikube, from installation to first connection.
+This guide walks you through deploying your first MySQL database on Hikube, from setup to your first connection.

 Objectivesβ